 - 13.1 Under the Special Educational Needs and Disability (Information) Regulations, the governing body is required to evaluate how well it is delivering the school's local offer that has been agreed with the LA.
-The school, will as part of its Local Offer: - Assess and review pupils' progress towards outcomes, and work in partnership with parents and young people as part of this assessment and review. - Support pupils in moving between phases of education and in preparing for adulthood.
-As young people prepare for adulthood, outcomes will reflect their ambitions, which will include in participating in society as fully as possible, further education, independent living, supported living and/or employment, - Make adaptations to curriculum, teaching and the learning environment and access to ancillary aids and assistive technology. - > Secure expertise among teachers or other professionals to support all pupils within the school regardless of the level of their SEN. - Assess and evaluate the effectiveness of the provision for all pupils and overcome barriers to learning and progress. - > Enable all pupils to have access to facilities and enrichment activities. - Support and improve emotional and social development through our Nurture provision, including extra pastoral support arrangements for listening to the views of pupils and take measures to prevent bullying. - Implement the Prevent Duty to ensure pupils are safeguarded from radicalisation and extremism. - > Support pupils who are looked after by the local authority through working closely with all agencies involved with the pupils to ensure positive outcomes. - 13.2 The effectiveness of the school's SEN policy and Provision is enabled and evaluated through: - Monitoring of teaching and learning by the Leadership Group as set out in the school's Teaching & Learning Policy. - Monitoring of curriculum organisation and delivery by subject co-ordinators as set out in the school's Curriculum Policy. - Regular monitoring carried out by the Governing Body as set out in the school's Governor Monitoring Policy. - Analysis of feedback from Local Authority School Improvement Partner visits.
+The school, will as part of its Local Offer: - Assess and review pupils' progress towards outcomes, and work in partnership with parents and young people as part of this assessment and review - > Support pupils in moving between phases of education and in preparing for adulthood.
+As young people prepare for adulthood, outcomes will reflect their ambitions, which

-- Regular assessment and analysis of pupil progress data as set out in the Assessment schedule and detailed in the school's Assessment, Recording & Reporting Policy. - Analysis of any available pupil/student attainment data. - Analysis against LA, national and other available comparative data. - > Achievement in relation to School Improvement Plan targets and Curriculum Area Action Plan targets. - Achievement in relation to statutory targets set by the school's Governing Body. - > Implementation of the school's Appraisal and Continuing Professional Development policies.
+- will include in participating in society as fully as possible, further education, independent living, supported living and/or employment - Make adaptations to curriculum, teaching and the learning environment and access to ancillary aids and assistive technology - > Secure expertise among teachers or other professionals to support all pupils within the school regardless of the level of their SEN - Assess and evaluate the effectiveness of the provision for all pupils and overcome barriers to learning and progress - Enable all pupils to have access to facilities and enrichment activities - Support and improve emotional and social development through our Nurture provision, including extra pastoral support arrangements for listening to the views of pupils and take measures to prevent bullying - Implement the Prevent Duty to ensure pupils are safeguarded from radicalisation and extremism - Support pupils who are looked after by the local authority through working closely with all agencies involved with the pupils to ensure positive outcomes - ➤ Gain, listen and act on pupil, parent and staff voice to consistently evaluate and improve our offer - 13.2 The effectiveness of the school's SEN policy and Provision is enabled and evaluated through: - Monitoring of teaching and learning by the Leadership Group as set out in the school's Teaching & Learning Policy - Monitoring of curriculum organisation and delivery by subject co-ordinators as set out in the school's Curriculum Policy - Regular monitoring carried out by the Governing Body as set out in the school's Governor Monitoring Policy - > Analysis of feedback from Local Authority School Improvement Partner visits - > Analysis of feedback from External School improvement partner visits - > Analysis of feedback from Governor meetings, visits and learning walks - Regular assessment and analysis of pupil progress data as set out in the Assessment schedule and detailed in the school's Assessment, Recording & Reporting Policy - > Analysis of any available pupil/student attainment data - > Analysis of data relating to pupil well-being and welfare - > Analysis of data relating to pupil and parent voice - > Analysis against LA, national and other available comparative data - Achievement in relation to School Improvement Plan targets and Curriculum Area Action Plan targets - Achievement in relation to statutory targets set by the school's Governing Body. - ➤ Implementation of the school's Appraisal and Continuing Professional Development policies

-14. Arrangements for Professional Development for all staff, including learning support assistants.
+14. Arrangements for Professional Development for all staff, including learning support assistants

 - 14.1 The professional development of all staff involved in meeting the needs of all pupils at Meadowfield School is ongoing and continuous.
-A wide range of training opportunities is provided which includes: - > Training for staff on a Friday afternoon covering a wide range of skills and development. - > Peer reflection groups which encompass collaborative working, skill sharing and the demonstration of teaching techniques and strategies organised within the school. - > Professional development sessions and one-off sessions on relevant subjects provided by a range of external specialists.
-These courses are tailored specifically to the needs of the school and reflect the changing needs and priorities of the school. - Attendance at courses offered by external providers, accredited and non-accredited. - > Support from the Specialist Teaching and Learning teachers based within Meadowfield School.
+A wide range of training opportunities is provided which includes; - Training for staff on a Friday afternoon covering a wide range of skills and development - Peer reflection groups which encompass collaborative working, skill sharing and the demonstration of teaching techniques and strategies organised within the school - Professional development sessions and one-off sessions on relevant subjects provided by a range of external specialists.
+These courses are tailored specifically to the needs of the school and reflect the changing needs and priorities of the school - > Attendance at courses offered by external providers, accredited and non-accredited